10 Ways to Encourage Creativity on Kid Inventors’ Day

 Mega Construx Monster High Clawsome Carnival Set

-This particular set comes with 319 pieces, for plenty of inventive variations.
+This particular set comes with 319 pieces, for plenty of inventive variations to encourage creativity.

 National Geographic Binoculars

 Observation is a key aspect of invention.
-Give a kid a pair of binoculars, and let them get a better view of how animals and objects move and function in their world.
+Give a kid a pair of binoculars, other outdoor play toys, and let them get a better view of how animals and objects move and function in their world.
 It may just spur an amazing idea.

-You can get all these brain-boosting toys and more at our online toy store.Toys aren’t just a frivolous purchase for kids.
+You can get all these brain-boosting toys that encourage creativity at our online toy store.Toys aren’t just a frivolous purchase for kids.
 Kids have been playing with the objects around them since the beginning of humanity.
 Toys a real part of a child’s mental and physical development.
 Give the kids in your life their best start by celebrating Kid Inventors’ Day on January 17th.